MilesMcBain/urban_koalas/README.md

 With the working dir set to the repository root, the  `targets::tar_make()` command will build the pipeline, and render the main report output: `docs/index.html`

-The R package dependencies are described in the `renv.lock` file which can be used to reproduce package environment if desired.
+The R package dependencies are described in the `renv.lock` file which can be used to reproduce the project package environment with `renv::restore()` if desired.

 # Output